 Current implementation monitoring activities

-The Victorian Emergency Management Strategic Action Plan (External link), developed by the State Crisis and Resilience Council, drives the government’s emergency management reform agenda, sets priorities, and assists in determining investment decisions.
+The Victorian Emergency Management Strategic Action Plan (External link), developed by the State Crisis and Resilience Council, drives the Victorian Government’s emergency management reform agenda, sets priorities, and assists in determining investment decisions.

 Under the Emergency Management Act, IGEM has a specific role in monitoring and reporting on the implementation of plan.
 IGEM works closely with lead departments and agencies to prepare annual reports for the minister.